cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Applications SHOULD construct input to the protocol to provide domain separation.
 Any system which has multiple OPRF applications should distinguish client inputs to ensure the OPRF results are separate.
-Guidance for constructing info can be found in {{!I-D.irtf-cfrg-hash-to-curve, Section 3.1}}.
+Guidance for constructing info can be found in {{RFC9380, Section 3.1}}.

 ## Timing Leaks